 Last Updated on

-They say that customer experience is, by far, the most important aspect of digital shopping.
+They say that customer experience is, by far, the most important aspect of digital shopping for an online store.

 Well, that’s right.
 You can say that again.
 All things considered, customer experience is what ultimately decides the size of the corresponding customer base.